Urban Lounge: Concert history

 In the late 1990s, Urban Lounge hosted performances by Alannah Myles, Lawrence Gowan of Styx, and Alfie Zappacosta amongst others.
 The early 2000s saw performances from artists such as Joel Plaskett, Wide Mouth Mason, Nick Walsh, Rich Hope, Ann Vriend, Robin Black, Thornley, and Mocking Shadows.

 Following the roof decay in March 2007, the venue hosted a grand reopening in October 2007.
 For the grand reopening, the venue booked a week of concerts featuring Danko Jones, Marianas Trench, Sloan, Default, and Ten Second Epic.
 In 2008, Maceo Parker closed the Edmonton International Jazz Festival at Urban Lounge.

-From 1998-2008, Urban Lounge was a venue at Edmonton International Fringe Festival.
+From 1998 to 2008, Urban Lounge was a venue at Edmonton International Fringe Festival.
 In 1999, the Edmonton Journal ranked Urban Lounge as one of the "worst venues" at the Edmonton Fringe because "bar noise distracted from the productions.
 In 2005, the Edmonton Journal rated Urban Lounge Edmonton's "best place for loud, live music."
 In November 2005, the venue was fined $4000 CAD for overcrowding.